 Each Monday-Thursday night, Room 15 students are expected to read for twenty to thirty minutes from an assigned or independent reading selection (play script, chapter book, or free choice) and complete a homework sheet, usually in math.
 Students hand-write their list of duties on an Assignment Calendar.
-They’re also required to get a parent’s signature or initials on the sheet, which indicates the parent has seen the work and is aware of the student’s progress.
+They’re also required to get a parent’s signature on the sheet, which indicates the parent has seen the work and is aware of the student’s progress.
 These signatures are required for s student to get credit fro their homework reading.

 I attempt to adhere to the “ten minutes per year in school” rule of thumb, so homework is designed to take no more than 50 minutes in all.
-The math sheet is supposed to review concepts covered the same day in class and should take no more twenty to thirty minutes to complete.
+The math sheet is supposed to review concepts covered the same day in class and should take no more twenty minutes to complete.
 We often correct these sheets together as a class, and I scan them looking for students who may need additional help, but they’re otherwise viewed as “practice.”
 They also serve as the student’s “ticket to recess,” and sometimes they’re used for a fun check-in activity called “Mathketball.”

 Additionally, certain classroom work might also be assigned as homework over and above the 50 minutes.
 If a student has been unable to complete an assignment in a reasonable amount of time during the school day, they’re expected to complete it at home.

 I won’t assignment regular homework for weekends, but students who have fallen behind may have catch-up work.
 I also encourage families to utilize a weekend from time to time for trips to museums, forest hikes, and other stimulating activities.

-All unfinished homework is to be maintained in the student’s binder.
-Completed work is turned in, but only significant assignments are returned to the student or kept in the student’s portfolio.
+All unfinished homework is to be maintained in the student’s homework folder.
+Completed work is turned in, significant assignments are returned to the student or kept in the student’s portfolio.
 “Practice” work is recycled or discarded.